mguymon/accessitude/README.md

 ### Don't tell me what params I need, I will tell you!

 A helper for Rails that will select only accessible parameters to be passed to a Model.
+This is useful for frameworks like _Angularjs_, which will pass all attributes in a request when only a select few should be accessible to the model.

 https://github.com/mguymon/accessitude